micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-3-rashi_en.md

 ### passuk 1
 <b>These are the descendants of Aharon and Moshe.</b> [Scripture] mentions only the sons of Aharon, yet they are called the descendants of Moshe — because he taught them Torah.
 This teaches us that one who teaches another’s son Torah is considered as having procreated him.
-<b>On the day that Hachem spoke to Moshe</b> They became his descendants, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>since he taught them what he had learned from the mouth of the Almighty.
+<b>On the day that Adonoy spoke to Moshe</b> They became his descendants, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>since he taught them what he had learned from the mouth of the Almighty.

 ### passuk 2